Registrar's Office FAQs

 For students enrolled in 6+ credits, both the Alternative Transportation Fee and the Student Recreation Fee are included in tuition.

 Tuition is due on the first day of each quarter.

 In order to avoid incurring late fees, you must pay off any remaining balance by the 15th of each month.

 For further questions, contact the Student Business Office at (360) 650-2865.

-Students who wish to make changes to their fall registration schedule need to fill out the appropriate e-sign form and send it to the Registrar's Office.
+Students who wish to make changes to their winter registration schedule need to fill out the appropriate e-sign form and send it to the Registrar's Office.

-Official School Withdrawal Esign - Use this form if you need to withdraw from all of your fall courses.
+Official School Withdrawal Esign - Use this form if you need to withdraw from all of your winter courses.

 Yes.
-With input from the Faculty Senate and the Associated Students, and with the approval of the Provost, the University will – with the modifications described in the link below – return for Fall Quarter 2020 to the standard and published grading policy.
+With input from the Faculty Senate and the Associated Students, and with the approval of the Provost, the University will – with the modifications described in the link below – starting in Fall 2020 and continuing in Winter 2021 to the standard and published grading policy.
 This temporary policy has no bearing on courses graded S/U or on grading in the Fairhaven College, which has its own grading policy.